alaincaltieri/financialfallacies/_posts/2023-10-18-investing_is_just_like_gambling.markdown

 Now empathy is crucial here, because it's easy to see and understand why people would think investing is just like gambling.
 Both can be perceived as high-risk activities, with the potential to lose all your initial outlay.
 Media often glamorizes both fields, highlighting stories of people becoming millionaires overnight.
 On top of this is our natural human tendency to fear the unknown.
 For someone not acquainted with the stock market, the ups and downs can feel alarmingly unpredictable.

-Correct financial behavior involves informed decision-making, understanding your risk tolerance, diversification of investments, continuous learning, patience, and being proactive but disciplined with investments.
+An appropriate financial practice may involve informed decision-making, understanding your risk tolerance, diversification of investments, continuous learning, patience, and being proactive but disciplined with investments.
 Regular monitoring and evaluating of your investment portfolio is also a crucial part of mastery in financial behavior.

 Further readings: